trey-rosius/package-delivery-microservice/README.md

 This record has to be persisted in the package state store.
 This functionality can't be done inside the `pickup-service`.
 We don't share state.
 So we send an event alongside the updated package payload back to the package service and it does the update.

+Remember to create the `pickup-service` app id if you haven't already done that.

+Create a new `pickup-service` folder in your local project and add the `main.py` and `requirements.py` alongside the dependencies.

 ```py
 @app.post('/v1.0/subscribe/packages/pickup')
 async def pickup_package_event(event: CloudEvent):